The first-principles phase diagram of monolayer nanoconfined water: Extensive polymorph search using an MLP

-Encouraged by the success of the MLP in exhaustively identifying monolayer polymorphs, and to find the MLP predictions within 1\,kJ/mol of the QMC references, we proceed to explore the pressure-temperature phase diagram.
-We select a small confinement width of 5 \,\AA{}, as the effects of nano-confinement are expected to be the largest in the narrow width regime.
-We use a range of state-of-the-art free energy methods~\cite{kapil_assessment_2019} to rigorously calculate phase boundaries (see SI S1.D-E).
-The resulting phase diagram, shown in Fig \ref{fig:phase_diagram}, is extremely rich and diverse for such a deceptively simple system as a single layer of water.
-The phase behavior of monolayer water is very sensitive to the lateral pressure, and thus, in the following we discuss the phase diagram in different pressure regimes: low pressures below 0.5 GPa; intermediate pressures from 0.5 - 2.0\,GPa i.e. at the expected lateral vdW pressure within graphene confinement; and high pressures above 2.0 GPa.
+Encouraged by the success of the MLP in exhaustively identifying monolayer polymorphs, and to find the MLP predictions within 1\,kJ/mol of the QMC references \vk{(see EM Table~\ref{tab:lattice_energy})}, we proceed to explore the pressure-temperature phase diagram.
+We select a small confinement width of 5\,\AA{}, as the effects of nanoconfinement should be the largest in the narrow width regime. \vk{As detailed in the methods section}, we use a range of rigorous free energy methods to calculate the phase boundaries~\cite{kapil_complete_2022}.
+The resulting phase diagram, shown in Fig.~\ref{fig:phase_diagram}, is extremely rich and diverse for a deceptively simple monolayer of water.
+The phase behavior is very sensitive to the lateral pressure, and thus, in the following, we discuss the phase diagram in different pressure regimes: low pressures below 0.5 GPa; intermediate pressures from 0.5 - 2.0\,GPa i.e. at the expected lateral vdW pressure within graphene confinement; and high pressures above 2.0 GPa.
+As seen from \vk{EM Tables~\ref{tab:sensitivity_potential}, EM Tables~\ref{tab:sensitivity_width}, and EM Fig.~\ref{fig:sensitivity_FSNQE}}, our predictions are robust with respect to the choice of the confining potential, small ($\sim$ 0.5 \AA{}) changes in the confinement width, as well as finite-size effects.
+We also show that nuclear quantum effects have only a small impact on the phase boundaries, and therefore for clarity, they are not taken into account in Fig.~\ref{fig:phase_diagram}.